 Building a rack-mount PC for a friend for the purposes of audio recording.
-I already have the case, PSU and enough parts to throw something together, but I want it to be the best bang for the buck for minimal thermal outputs.
+I already have the case, PSU and enough parts to throw something together, but I want it to be the best bang for the buck for minimal thermal output, so an APU would be ideal.

-In light of Microsoft's 'you vill zurrender ze data' email, I have strongly recommended some form of Linux for an OS, as I am currently shopping distros for my own purposes.
+In light of Microsoft's 'you vill zurrender ze data' email, I am shopping Linux distros for my own gaming rig as well, and have strongly recommended some form of Linux for this build.
 We both use Audacity to record analog signals from a mixer, which I understand should not be a problem for Linux.

 What I already have at my disposal --